AndreasHeger/CGATReport/doc/Tutorial2.rst

       """My one tracked data."""

 will later reappear in the caption of the table or figure.
-The method :meth:`getTracks` returns the tracks provided by this tracker::
+The attribute :attr:`tracks` returns the tracks provided by this tracker::

-      def getTracks( self, subset = None ): return ["all",]
+      tracks = ["all",]

 In this example, there is only one track called ``all``.
 The argument *subset* can be used to pass options from a restructured text directive to a tracker.